magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-39895-->

-*  Shoppers can now successfully check out a PayPal PayflowPro order with a shipping address that contains special characters.
+*  Shoppers can now successfully check out a PayPal Payflow Pro order with a shipping address that contains special characters.
 Previously, Magento declined payment for these orders.

 <!--- MC-39861-->